anti-bad/anti-bad.github.io/startkit.md

 * **Datasets** — input-only test sets for each task (no ground truth).
 * **Models** — three backdoored models per task, based on popular architectures such as *Llama* and *Qwen*.
-* **Code Scripts** — to make predictions on the test inputs and submit to the CodaBench to get scores.
+* **Code Scripts** — to make predictions on the test inputs and submit to Codabench to get scores.
 * **Submission Templates** — JSON and CSV examples for all tracks.
 * **Baseline Implementation** — a reference defense based on Weight Averaging (WAG).